sircfenner/network/README.md

 ```

 ## Examples
 Check out the demo project in this repository to see a working example.
-This can be synced or built with `demo.project.json` found in this repository.